jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 .. image:: ../images/interface-jupyterlab.png
    :align: center
    :class: jp-screenshot
-   :alt: Screenshot of Jupyter lab interface showing the file browser, and notebook and several other open files.
+   :alt: JupyterLab showing the file browser, notebook, and several other open files.

 JupyterLab enables you to work with documents and activities such as :ref:`Jupyter notebooks <notebook>`, text editors, terminals, and custom